 My Love Affair

 I started drinking coffee back in 2000 when I was in training as a mountain bike and XTerra racer.
-Drinking coffee was a social event with the team, but it also gave me a nice little jolt during my intense workouts.
+Drinking java was a social event with the team, but it also gave me a nice little jolt during my intense workouts.
 It soon became my caffeine of choice and replaced my morning Coca-Cola ritual.

 Would I prefer a week without coffee or a week without my husband?
 A week without coffee or a week without money?
 A week without coffee or a week without the internet?
 Hands down, coffee will win.
 Every time.
 Yet, somehow, coffee addicts are “cool” and “normal” unlike other additions like alcohol, drugs, or gambling.
 It’s still an addition.
 And it’s mine.
 I claim it.
 I own it.
 I love my coffee.